 - In a large skillet or fry pan, heat peanut oil over medium-high heat.
 Once oil comes up to heat, carefully add spice coated chicken.
 Cook roughly 5 to 6 minutes turning as needed until chicken is thoroughly cooked through.

 - Removed chicken and place on a plate and cover.
 Add eggs to skillet and scramble.
-Remove from heat and set aside, covered with cooked chicken
+Remove from heat and set aside, cover with cooked chicken

 - Using another skillet or fry pan, turn heat to medium-low and add chicken stock, peanut butter, tamari sauce, rice vinegar, scallions, the other 2 cloves of garlic and red pepper flakes.
 Whisk together over heat until well combined.

 - Add veggies to sauce and combine until evenly coated.
 Repeat with chicken and eggs.
 Allow to simmer 2 to 3 minutes.

 - Serve warm with a squeeze of fresh lime.